nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**UC12: Set Time/Date for Consult**
+**UC12: Autocomplete Entity Name (Contact, Module, Meeting)**

 **MSS**

-1. User makes request to edit a specific consult
+1. User makes a request to system to trigger autocomplete.
-2. Modduke accepts request and makes changes to consult
+2. Modduke accepts request and enters autocomplete mode and request for text to be autocompleted
+3. User specifies text to autocomplete.
+4. Modduke takes user input and returns list of suggestions to user.
+5. User selects his desired suggestion from list.
+6. Modduke replaces user's text with autocomplete result.

     Use case ends.

 **Extensions**

-* 1a.
-Consult Name is missing.
+* 4a.
+No suggestions available for text entered

-  * 1a1.
-Modduke shows an error message.
+  * 4a1.
+Modduke shows an empty suggestions list

-    Use case ends.
+    Use case resumes from step 3.

-* 1b.
-Consult with the same name already exists.

-  * 1b1.
-Modduke shows an error message.
+* *a.
+At any time, User chooses to exit autocomplete mode.

+  * *a1.
+User makes a request to Modduke to exit autocomplete mode.
+  * *a2.
+Modduke accepts request and exits autocomplete mode.

     Use case ends.